Dev GuideAPI Reference

 Important

-Starting July 1, 2023, GA4 will replace standard Google Universal Analytics (UA), which will no longer process data.
+Starting July 1, 2023, GA4 replaced standard Google Universal Analytics (UA), which no longer processes data.
 For more information, see Introducing Google Analytics 4 (GA4).

 📘